pienaaranker/skillsapp-nextjs/style_guide.md

-# Skill Learning App: Style Guide
+# Modulern: Style Guide

 ## 1. Core Principles

-The visual design of the Skill Learning App should embody the following principles:
+The visual design of the Modulern should embody the following principles:

 * **Clarity:** Information should be presented clearly and logically.
 Users should easily understand where they are, what to do next, and how they are progressing.
 * **Motivation:** The design should feel encouraging and positive, celebrating progress and making learning feel achievable and exciting.